adirajesh1/adirajesh1.github.io/index.md

 ---
-title: Welcome to my blog
+Aditya's Website: Welcome to my blog
 ---

+This is me, Aditya.
+Just testing out building a website.